venenux/alpine-wiki/tutorials/alpine-tutorial-desktops-openbox-fast-forward.md

 > **Warning** after finish, rerun: `sed -i -r 's|.*PermitRootLogin.*|PermitRootLogin no|g' /etc/ssh/sshd_config`
 and restart ssh `service sshd restart` becouse security implications.

+**If you runs locally on same computer** all commmands must be run as root unless pointed in the guide

+1. type string by string each line of command and runs each line one by one
+2. because you still dont have graphical interfaces you must type by hand each line and runs by hit enter key

 Done? return to [Preparation](#preparation-alpine) section of this document.

 #### hardware used